Program Admission Requirements:

 - All applications to the EMS Paramedicine Program must include a $25 application fee by check or money order made payable to: Central Washington University EMS Paramedic Program

-- Applications to the program must be made by March 31st at 5:00 pm for consideration of candidacy in the following academic year’s program.
+- Applications to the program are due March 31st by 5:00pm for consideration of candidacy in the following academic year’s program.
 You can access the application by clicking here.
 A paramedic screening committee reviews all applications.
 Qualified applicants are invited to attend a selection interview in April.
 Final selection of students by the Selection Committee is based on meeting the requisite entry requirements, scoring in the interview, the letters of recommendation, successful acceptance to Central Washington University by the deadline for selection, and adequate performance on the Health Occupations Basic Entrance Test (HOBET).
 To schedule the HOBET exam through CWU Testing Services, please call Testing Services at (509)963-1847 .

 - An invitation to attend the Paramedic Program is contingent upon recommendation of the Selection Committee.
 Approximately twenty-six to thirty students are selected each year.
 Offers of acceptance are mailed to successful applicants on or around May 1st.
 Some candidates may be invited to be placed on a wait list in the event that candidate opportunities arise due to withdrawal or attrition.

 University Admission Requirements:

 - Applicants to the paramedic program must also apply for admission to Central Washington University prior to the paramedic program application deadline date.
 Because of enrollment limitations set by the state legislature, if an applicant is admitted to the Paramedic Program but applies too late to the University to be accepted, the applicant will not be able to participate in the Paramedic Program.
 Although the Fall Quarter deadline for admissions is August 1st, enrollment has been closing as early as May.
 Admission to Central Washington University does NOT guarantee admission into the paramedic program.